 The biggest expense in the UK is generally accommodation which tends not to be cheap.
 Prices do vary around the country though and there are usually much more favourable midweek rates when compared to the weekend or during national holidays.
 Couchsurfing or work exchange opportunities are good options to save money on the cost of a place to sleep in Britain.

 On a more positive note, travelling around the UK isn’t that expensive as it is a pretty small country.
 Flying isn’t really necessary at any point unless you want to visit Northern Ireland.
-If that’s the case there are a host of budget airlines that cater for that with flights from £20 or less plus baggage costs, which can be more than the flight itself if you have a big one.
+If that’s the case there are a host of budget airlines that cater for that with flights from £20 or less plus baggage costs, which can be more than the flight itself if you have a big backpack.

-Eating and drinking out remains expensive though and you can easily blow £45 on a night out alone in most UK cities.
-If you’re looking to save a bit of cash, then do what many Brits do and start your night in Wetherspoons, which is a popular chain of pubs that has the best deals on drinks and can be found all over the country, with most major cities having several.
+Eating and drinking out remains expensive though and you can easily blow £50 on a night out alone in most UK cities.
+If you’re looking to save a bit of cash, then do what many Brits do and either pre-drink or start your night in Wetherspoons, a popular chain of pubs that has the best deals on drinks and can be found all over the country, with many major cities having several.